EU: Heavy-Duty Vehicles: GHG Emissions

 a UD: Urban delivery, RD: Regional delivery, LH: Long-haul b MPW: Mileage and payload weighting factor |

 The calculation starts with CO2 emissions for all vehicles in each sub-group, which are weighted for different cycles and payloads.
-Then, emissions are averaged over all sub-groups using a mileage and payload weighting factor (MPW), Table 2, that reflects the difference in freight activity between the vehicle sub-groups.
+Then, emissions are averaged over all sub-groups using a mileage and payload weighting factor (MPW) that reflects the difference in freight activity between the vehicle sub-groups.
 Finally, the emissions are multiplied by a zero- and low emissions (ZLEV) factor.
+The ZLEV factor will no longer apply from 2030.

 The regulation mandates relative fleet-averaged CO2 emission reductions against a fixed set of baseline emission values for each vehicle sub-group that is common to all manufacturers.
-The baseline emissions are based on data resulting from the monitoring and reporting regulation from 1 July 2019 to 30 June 2020.
+The baseline emissions for the 2019 version of the regulation are based on data resulting from the monitoring and reporting regulation from 1 July 2019 to 30 June 2020.
+For the 2024 amended regulation, the baseline emissions period is shown in Table 3.

 For a given year, the reporting period includes vehicles registered from 1 July of the given year to 30 June of the next year.
-The implementation of the regulation is divided into two terms with different stringencies:
+The implementation of the regulation is divided into five-year terms with different stringencies, Table 3.

 Achieving these targets would require that a sizable proportion of each manufacturer’s fleet be zero tailpipe CO2 emission vehicles, such as electric or hydrogen fueled trucks.